Swaapnikac/Swaapnika-Portfolio/README.md

 ---

-Each project in this portfolio reflects a commitment to using technology responsibly—bridging artificial intelligence, design, and social impact to build systems that are both innovative and ethical.
+**Statement:**
+This portfolio represents a commitment to leveraging artificial intelligence as a tool for social progress.
+Each project combines **technical innovation with civic responsibility**, reflecting the mission of building equitable, transparent, and impactful AI systems for the public good.